Meditation doesn’t require equipment—but the right tools can accelerate transformation.

 Efficacy

 Useful in triggering altered states of consciousness.
-It’s one of the best meditation tools few people seem to know about.
-And if you’re a techie, the application is highly customizable so you can build custom tracks.
+It’s one of the best meditation tools that few people seem to know about.
+And if you’re a techie, the application is highly customizable, so you can build custom tracks.

 Best Used For